horacv/WwiseCMake/readme.md

 - Background music playback by posting an audio event on a soundbank
 - A basic audio engine class to interface between Wwise and the rest of the codebase
 - Detailed instructions on how to build and link all Wwise dependencies.
+- A .ini config file and a simple config parser to handle audio initialization

 ## Prerequisites